 Walking near the artsy Centre Georges Pompidou, I felt an urge to walk into a church.
-The Eglise Saint-Merry is an example that churches are art galleries.
-They are using the space for art exhibitions while the interior of Saint-Merry undergoes restoration of its niches and paintings.
-One exhibition is underwater, Caravaggio-style photography and the other, wood and cardboard sculptures.
+The Eglise Saint-Merri is an example that churches are art galleries.
+They are using the space for art exhibitions while the interior of Saint-Merri undergoes restoration of its niches and paintings.
+One exhibition is underwater, Caravaggio-style photography and the other, wood and cardboard sculptures

 Underwater photographer, Christy Lee Rogers is showing her series “Human”.
 Although the images appear to be paintings, they are photographs replacing certain paintings under restoration.